echo-air-model/echo-air-model.github.io/docs/file_specifications/input_file_specifications/population_input.md

 * **START_AGE**: the starting age of the bin
 * **END_AGE**:  the ending age of the bin
 * **AGE_BIN**: the age bin for this population sample.
 It should be formatted as `START_AGE` TO `END_AGE` (e.g., `0TO0`, `20TO24`).
 Age bins should be non-overlapping (e.g., not `20TO25` and `25TO30`).
 * Seven racial/ethnic group population columns (total people per geographic unit).
+For example:
    * **ASIAN**: non-Hispanic Asian
    * **BLACK**: non-Hispanic Black
    * **HISLA**: Hispanic of any race